bupt-renpei/auxnet/README.md

 ```

 ## Intermediate Model ##
-During the training, it generates multiple models with different depth.
+During the training, **AuxResNet** simultaneously generates multiple models with different depth.
 For example: